 The amount of premium assistance for which you are eligible is based on years of active service, and percentage of FPL.
 For surviving dependents, it will be based on years of service earned by the deceased policyholder.
-Disabled retirees are considered to have twenty-five (25) years of service.
+Disabled retirees with a hire date prior to July 1, 2010, are considered to have twenty-five (25) years of service.
+Disabled retirees with a hire date on or after July 1, 2010, will pay the full unsubsidized premium.